Zach Whitworth

 I’m from the Umpqua Valley of the Pacific Northwest.
 This is an in-progress space for sharing activities and updates.
 If you want to get in touch, send me an email (1025orchard [at] gmail [dot] com).

-What I’ve been working on this last year…
+What I’ve been working on…

-Some earlier activities…
+Some past activities…

 What I’m studying…